Skip to main content

 Step 4: Wash and dry as directed.

-Stock up on these supplies if your kids love to play with slime.
-It can definitely be messy but it's also a great way for your kids to learn a bit about science while letting them explore their creativity, because no matter how prepared you are when your kids play with slime, accidents can happen.
+Stock up on supplies like vinegar and an extra toothbrush if your kids love to play with slime.
+It gets messy but is also a great way for your kids to learn a bit about science while letting them explore their creativity when they make their own slime.
+No matter how prepared you are when your kids play with slime, accidents happen.
+It's best to know how to remove slime for clothes, hair, carpet, and who knows what else, so you'll be prepared for anything.

 Kelli Catana